Kevin-free/online-resume/content/home/talks.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 100  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.

-title = "My Recent Talks"
+title = "Talks"
 subtitle = "<a class='btn btn-outline-primary' href='https://speakerdeck.com/halfrost/'><i class='fas fa-video'></i>&nbsp; See All Talks</a>"

 [content]